State (computer science)

-In information technology and computer science, a system is described as stateful if it is designed to remember preceding events or user interactions; the remembered information is called the state of the system.
+In information technology and computer science, a system is described as stateful if it is designed to remember preceding events or user interactions.
+The remembered information is called the state of the system.

 The set of states a system can occupy is known as its state space.
 In a discrete system, the state space is countable and often finite.
 The system's internal behaviour or interaction with its environment consists of separately occurring individual actions or events, such as accepting input or producing output, that may or may not cause the system to change its state.
 Examples of such systems are digital logic circuits and components, automata and formal language, computer programs, and computers.

 The output of a digital circuit or deterministic computer program at any time is completely determined by its current inputs and its state.

 Digital logic circuit state

 Digital logic circuits can be divided into two types: combinational logic, whose output signals are dependent only on its present input signals, and sequential logic, whose outputs are a function of both the current inputs and the past history of inputs.
 In sequential logic, information from past inputs is stored in electronic memory elements, such as flip-flops.
-The stored contents of these memory elements, at a given point in time, is collectively referred to as the circuit's state and contains all the information about the past to which the circuit has access.
+The stored contents of these memory elements, at a given point in time, are collectively referred to as the circuit's state and contain all the information about the past to which the circuit has access.

 Since each binary memory element, such as a flip-flop, has only two possible states, one or zero, and there is a finite number of memory elements, a digital circuit has only a certain finite number of possible states.
 If N is the number of binary memory elements in the circuit, the maximum number of states a circuit can have is 2^{N}.